-Tom Sowden is Research Fellow and academic lead for the Centre for Fine Print Research’s laser cutting area.
+Tom Sowden is Research Fellow in artists' books and academic lead for the Centre for Fine Print Research's laser cutting area.
 His research is of direct benefit to artists, designers, makers and manufacturers helping them to develop ideas and bring new products to the marketplace through access to his research, digital prototyping, manufacturing, workshops, touring exhibitions, knowledge transfer, advice and CPD courses.
 Tom is also a key member of the teaching team for the MA Multi-disciplinary Printmaking course.

-Tom completed a two-year AHRC funded research project with Sarah Bodman in early 2010 'In an arena including digital and traditional artists' publishing formats - what will be the canon for the artist's book in the 21st Century?'
+Tom also completed a two-year AHRC funded research project with Sarah Bodman in early 2010 'In an arena including digital and traditional artists' publishing formats - what will be the canon for the artist's book in the 21st Century?'
 This major study was a responsive exploration with a collaborative, international audience of artists, academics, presses, publishers, curators, dealers, collectors and students involved in the field of artists books, in order to propose an inclusive structure for the academic study, artistic practice and historical appreciation of the artist's book.
 All published outcomes are online including, interviews, essays, conference papers, case studies and their manifesto for the book.

 A Selected Gallery of Tom's works